EthanMlejnek/440-Distrubuted-Database-Project/SQL/README.md

     - Created and written by all project contributers.

 - ** SQL_STORED_PROCEDURES:** Contains all SQL stored procedures written for this project.
+    - Created and written by all project contributers.

 - **Note:** All SQL is written in MariaDB syntax.